TrustMateSA/MagentoPlugin/README.md

 * If you were using agreements from module please turn it off after upgrade.
 Use own agreement if necessary.

 #### Change log

+##### 3.0.2 (2023-07-24)
+- Fixed issues with Magento and TrustMate review overlapping
+- Fixed issue with product ratings

 ##### 3.0.1 (2023-06-21)
 - Fixed issues with pagination